Simatic: Simatic S5

-The S5 line was sold in 90U, 95U, 101U, 100U, 105, 110, 115,115U, 135U, and 155U chassis styles.
+The S5 line was sold in various chassis configurations.
 Within each chassis style, several CPUs were available, with varying speed, memory, and capabilities.
-Some systems provided redundant CPU operation for ultra-high-reliability control, as used in pharmaceutical manufacturing, for example.
+Some systems provided "fail-safe" control, used for safety applications or redundant CPU operation for ultra-high-reliability control, as used in pharmaceutical manufacturing, for example.

-Each chassis consisted of a power supply, and a backplane with slots for the addition of various option boards.
-Available options included serial and Ethernet communications, digital input and output cards, analog signal processing boards, counter cards, and other specialized interface and function modules.

-SIMATIC S7
+Each configuration was built starting from the central unit to which the various input and output modules, communication or modules for special functions were attached.
+The compact variants were configured by directly coupling the modules onto the support rail, the complex variants were configured by mounting modular boards in a dedicated drawer.